spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/accounts/Introduction.md

 )
 ```

-Otherwise (this will use an instance of [RolesBase](/src/commonMain/kotlin/zakadabar/stack/StackRoles.kt)):
+Otherwise, (this will use an instance of [AppRolesBase](/src/commonMain/kotlin/zakadabar/stack/authorize/roles.kt)):

 ```kotlin
 zakadabar.lib.accounts.backend.install()